DLD-Estonian-Quantity/second_round_analysis/README.md

 # Summary
 This repository is providing code and explanation for the study on the understanding of the Estonian quantity systems in a population with developmental language disorder (DLD).
 For this purpose a longitudinal EEG study was performed.
 In this repository you may find the code used.
 The code is available under the GPLv3 open source license and might be used in accordance with this license.
 We used some code of other talented researchers.
 We are including the information in accordance with the license provided by them.
 If you feel like we are not following the best practice feel free to contact us and we will try the best to provide a good solution.

-# ToC
-0. Summary
-1. Structure
-2. Explanation of each file

 # Glossary
 **Group** - referring to the participants with two level typical and clinical developing children